thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'Select the "Time series сhart" widget;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-chart-widget-4-pe.png
-        title: 'Specify the previously created device "My New Device" in the "Device" field and specify the "temperature" data key in the "Series" section.
-Click "Add";'
+        title: 'Specify the previously created device "My New Device" as the data source in the "Device" field.
+In the "Series" section, specify the data key "temperature" to start monitoring the temperature values of the device.
+Then, click "Add";'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-chart-widget-5-pe.png
         title: 'Resize the widget and apply changes.
 Publish different telemetry values multiple times, as in Step 2.
 Note that the widget displays only one minute of data by default.
 Click "Save" to apply changes;'